parisepigenetics/bibs/_edctools/workflows/methylator.md

 # Preparing the run

-There are **2 files that you have to modify** before running your analysis: `metadata.tsv` and the yaml file corresponding to your sequencing technology (`config_wgbs.yaml` or `config_nanopore.yaml`) in the `configs` folder.
-They control the workflow and many tool parameters.
+There are **2 files that you have to modify** before running your analysis, `metadata.tsv` and the config yaml file associate withe your sequencing technologies (`config_wgbs.yaml` or `config_nanopore.yaml` in the `configs` folder).
+The config yaml file is the most important file.
+It controls the workflow and many tool parameters.

 To modify the text files from the terminal you can use **vi** or **nano** on iPOP-UP cluster,  plus **emacs** and **gedit** (the last one being easier to use) on IFB.

 <span>{% include icon.liquid id='exclamation-triangle' %} <b>Nota</b></span><br> In order to use **gedit**, be sure that you included `-X` when connecting to the IFB cluster (`-X` option is necessary to run graphical applications remotely).
 See [common errors](#error-starting-gedit-on-ifb).
 {:.ui.info.message}